department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 #### Alerts

 Use [Warning](https://design.va.gov/components/alert#warning-alert) and [Error](https://design.va.gov/components/alert#error-alert) Alert variations to help a user recognize an issue has occurred or is about to occur.
-Alerts appear at the top of the page or co-located near the content they describe, and contain the following building blocks:
+Alerts appear at the top of the page, below the H1 and intro text, or co-located near the content they describe, and contain the following building blocks:

 - Header
 - Succinct description of what happened